-Article 1
+Article 1 Adoption

-The 2021 Call for Proposals for a new EIT Knowledge and Innovation Community in the Cultural and Creative Sectors and Industries, as attached to this Decision, is hereby adopted.
+The Call EIT for Proposals 2025 for a new EIT Knowledge and Innovation Community on Water, Marine and Maritime Sectors and Ecosystems, as annexed to this Decision, is hereby adopted.

-Article 2
+Article 2 Confidentiality

-This Decision and all the documents related to the 2021 Call for Proposals for a new KIC shall be kept in strict confidentiality until their publication on 26 October 2021.
+This Decision and all the documents related to the EIT Call for Proposals 2025 for a new KIC shall be kept in strict confidentiality until their publication on 16 January 2025.